GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAIRadiusProximity.md

-+++
-title = "GSAIRadiusProximity"
+---
+author: razoric
+date: "2020-02-25"
+description: |-
-description = "Determines any agent that is in the specified list as being neighbors with the owner agent if\nthey lie within the specified radius." author = "razoric" date = "2020-02-25"
+  Determines any agent that is in the specified list as being neighbors with the owner agent if they lie within the specified radius.
-+++
+title: GSAIRadiusProximity
+---

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->